affinelayer/pix2pix-tensorflow/README.md

   --output_dir photos/resized
 ```

-No other processing is required, the colorzation mode (see Training section below) uses single images instead of image pairs.
+No other processing is required, the colorization mode (see Training section below) uses single images instead of image pairs.

 ## Training